-In addition to your occupational retirement pension and partner's pension, you are also building up an orphan's pension.
+In addition to your occupational retirement pension and partner's pension, you are also building up an orphan's pension above the salary threshold of \notin 95,236 up to a maximum of \notin 137,800 (in 2025).
 If you have children, they will receive a benefit from PMT after your death until they are 25.

 The level of the orphan's pension is shown on your UPO and in My PMT at deelnemer.pmt.nl.
+More information is available in our factsheet 'Uw ouder is overleden' ('Your parent has died') and in the PMT pension scheme rules at www.pmt.nl/downloads.